 In addition to our two main areas of legislative responsibility under the Act, we carry out additional risk reduction activities under various legislative provisions and organisational practices.
-Our activities are also primarily focused on fire safety and include:
+Our activities are also fire permits

-- being consulted on changes to relevant fire bylaws and certain matters of compliance with the Building Act 2004 - providing essential technical expertise on the firefighting capability required for outdoor pyrotechnic displays - being consulted, as needed, by other authorities when they consider exemptions under their legislation - being consulted, as needed, by local or regional authorities in the development of local district or regional council plans - approving certain events or changes, such as the location of fire hydrants.
+• being consulted on changes to relevant fire bylaws and certain matters of compliance with the Building Act 2004

+- a range of activities including setting fire seasons and issuing - · a compliance and issuing infringement enforcement function notices and prosecuting certain regulatory offences. - providing essential technical expertise on the firefighting capability required for outdoor pyrotechnic displays - being consulted, as needed, by other authorities when they consider exemptions under their legislation - being consulted, as needed, by local or regional authorities in the development of local district or regional council plans - · approving certain events or changes, such as the location of fire hydrants.